srijanshukla18/wiki-in-a-box/README.md

 - `POST /api/answer_from_page` with body `{ "path": "/Sunset", "question": "...", "k": 6 }` — builds CONTEXT from that page only and answers.

 ## Notes

-- WAN detection = simple check to 1.1.1.1 to decide if you’re online; shown as a banner in UI.
-VRAM refers to GPU memory; not required for this POC.

-Troubleshooting
-- “Index not loaded” (503 on chat): ensure `./data/zims/enwiki.zim` exists; then `docker compose restart api`.
-- Kiwix 404: confirm the ZIM file path and name; use a no-images ZIM to reduce I/O.
-- Slow answers: reduce `MAX_ARTICLES` or `MAX_CHUNKS` to trade quality for speed.
-### Optional: Build a title search index (SQLite FTS5)

 For stronger title recall beyond prefix suggestions, build a tiny SQLite FTS index of titles: